mordak/playbook-dev-tools/README.md

 Thanks to the folks at RIM/QNX/Foundry27 for doing the heavy lifting on porting gcc to QNX, and making their repo available for free.
 Building the mainline gcc for the playbook was hard, but building the Foundry27 version was pretty straightforward.

 Thanks to BGmot for contributions making the shared gcc build work, and the ip choosing bits.

+Thanks to [dukzcry][dukzcry-bb10-native-tools] for updating everything to work with the BB10 SDK, making g++ work, and polishing the on-device experience.

 ## Disclaimer